qwertie/ecsharp/lllpg/lllpg-part-1.md

 Originally this was not required because the LES "prelude" macros were imported automatically.
 However, the LES prelude could potentially interfere with normal C# code, so it is no longer imported automatically (the macro compiler doesn't know anything about the input language, so it is unaware of whether it should import the macros or not).

 When LLLPG was first released, you had to use LES, so I wrote the following section which describes the relationship between LES code and C# code.
 If you want, you can still write parsers in LES, but of course most readers will prefer EC#.
+If you are using "LeMP" instead of "LLLPG" as your single-file generator, add the line

+    import macros Loyc.LLPG;

+at the top of your file to gain access to LLLPG.

 ### Differences & similarities between LeMP/LES and C#